lxc/incus/doc/installing.md

 export LD_LIBRARY_PATH="$(go env GOPATH)/deps/dqlite/.libs/:$(go env GOPATH)/deps/raft/.libs/:${LD_LIBRARY_PATH}"
 ```

-Now, the `lxd` and `lxc` binaries will be available to you and can be used to set up Incus.
+Now, the `incusd` and `incus` binaries will be available to you and can be used to set up Incus.
 The binaries will automatically find and use the dependencies built in `$(go env GOPATH)/deps` thanks to the `LD_LIBRARY_PATH` environment variable.

 ### Machine setup